 10.5 Replacement of the First Paragraph:

-Shuttered socket-outlet parts of adaptors shall, in addition, be constructed in such a way that live parts are not accessible without a plug in engagement, when checked with the gauges shown in Fig. 9 and Fig. 10.
+Shuttered socket outlet parts of adaptors shall, in addition, be constructed in such a way that live parts are not accessible without a plug in engagement, when checked with the gauges shown in Fig. 9 and Fig. 10.

 Addition: